LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 </pre>
 Many terms in the above output would be worth to be explained, but not by me.
 Just be sure to understand what <code>branch</code>, <code>commit</code>, <code>tracked/untracked</code> means in the git world.
 Luckily the command is so sweet to add a hint for us as last line: <code>(use "git add" to track)</code>

-Git is built for this reason: it can track all modifications we do to coed base and it take a picture (a snapshot in git terminology) of the whole coed base everytime we commit these changes.
+Git is built for this reason: it can track all modifications we do to code base and it take a picture (a snapshot in git terminology) of the whole code base everytime we commit these changes.
 But <code>git init</code> initialized an empty repository: we must tell git which files to add to tracked ones.

 We simply want to track all files <code>module-starter</code> created for us: <code>git add .</code> add the current directory and all its content to tracked content.
 Run it and check the status again: